 * Social media amplifies awful acts, awful news, horrific emotions, awful beliefs

-* Internet freedom is in worldwide decline; balkanization (“splinternet”) is one the upward push
+* Internet freedom is in worldwide decline; balkanization (“splinternet”) is one of the upward push

 * Unemployment is growing trouble anywhere besides the us

-* Online education and education is growing, pushed in component through the mounting expenses of traditional college
+* Online education and education are growing, pushed in component through the mounting expenses of traditional college

-* Immigrants are key to US increase, with many a successful tech organizations founded by using first/second-gen immigrants
+* Immigrants are key to the US increase, with many successful tech organizations founded by using first/second-gen immigrants

 * Proportion of people in America born overseas is at an excessive-water mark no longer visible in a century